emojicode/emojicode.github.io/src/reference/syntax.md

 The Language Reference & Guide aims to be – as the title suggests – a reference and guide in one.
 Since a programming language needs formal definitions, you’ll see syntactic definitions from time to time.
 The notation used and the most basic syntactic definitions are described in this chapter.
+The meaning of these structures will be described in detail in the following chapters.

 >!H If you don’t really care about syntactic definitions, no worries!
 You should
 >!H be able to follow along without problems.
 Just skip this chapter and ignore
 >!H them.

+Note that the grammar specified in the Language Reference & Guide is not a complete description of the Emojicode language.
+The syntax alone allows programs that are not valid.
+The accompanying text will outline further rules that programs must obey.

 ## Notation

-The Language Reference & Guide uses a modified BNF grammar notation:
+The Language Reference & Guide uses a modified BNF grammar notation.
+Consider this example:

 <pre class="syntax">
 <span class="syntax-placeholder">hippo</span> ⟶ <span class="syntax-placeholder">rhinoceros</span> 🥘